Table of Contents

 - Use distilled or filtered water over tap water

-- On any model, do a deep clean monthly to prevent buildup
+- On any model, do regular cleaning and a deeper clean monthly to prevent buildup

 How To Choose a Humidifier That’s Easy To Clean